nestorbenavidez/venmo-api/README.md

 6. Adding friendship to Users
    For this tasks I relied on the following gem 'has_friendship' ->  https://github.com/sungwoncho/has_friendship added it to Gemfile and using friends_with?, friend_request and accept_request

+7. Create seed data on seed.rb
+   For testing porpuses I'll create 5 users Natalia friend with Nestor and Maya, Ana friend with Miriam